Find a Barrister

 Outside working hours, a member of our team is always available to be contacted on matters of an urgent nature.
 Contact should be made using the Chambers main number or email.

-For our Singapore office, for client enquiries please contact our BD Director, Asia Pacific, Lara Quie and for all other queries please contact Lynn Quek.
-Out of office hours calls will automatically be diverted to our clerking team in London.
+Singapore office: For client enquiries please contact our Head of BD, Asia Pacific, Katie-Beth Jones, and for all other queries please contact Lynn Quek.
+Out-of-office-hours calls will automatically be diverted to our practice management team in London.

 London